willjdsouza/willjdsouza.github.io/_posts/2020-05-06-visualizing_clusters.md

 ## Visualising the Clusters

 The code below creates the following visuals that project the clusters in a 2-D and 3-D space.
-We use dimensionality reduction to come *compress* the data into 2 and 3 features.
+We use dimensionality reduction to *compress* the data into a lower number of features.
 T-SNE is a powerful tool to visualise the clusters, but is extremely sensitive and needs to be tuned using iterative methods.
 PCA is a popular method and is extremely powerful.
 Visualising your clusters will give you that extra confidence in your end goal because it will help you understand if clustering your data will yield purposeful results for your objective!

 ```
 # Performing t-sne on data